cagallo/self-care-center/README.md

 ## Functionality

-- Users can select affirmation or mantra and have a corresponding message appear on the page.
+- Users can select affirmation or mantra and have a corresponding message appear on the page by clicking the Receive Message button.
 - Users can clear their message after it appears on the screen by clicking the Clear Message button below the message box.

 ## Main Page View